w3f/polkadot-wiki/docs/learn-staking.md

     Min( (3 * x / n )^2, 1)

-Validators may run their nodes on multiple machines to make sure they can still perform validation work in case if one of their nodes goes down.
-It should be noted that if they do not have a good coordination to manage those machines to do signing, the equivocation problem becomes a possibility.
-Hence, it would be better to have something like KMS (Key Management Server) as a middleware between those machines to coordinate.
+Validators may run their nodes on multiple machines to make sure they can still perform validation work in case one of their nodes goes down.
+It should be noted that if they do not have good coordination to manage signing machines, then equivocation is possible.

 > Notice:
 If a validator is reported for any one of the offences they will be removed from the validator set and they will not be paid while they are kicked out.